nismayil01/Strain-Analysis-CNN/README.md

 ## Usage

-1. Clone the repository

-pip install -r requirements.txt

-2. Run notebooks in .IPYNB Files to:
+ Run notebooks in .IPYNB Files to:

   Train or load a U-Net model
   Perform segmentation on full thin sections
   Fit ellipses to clasts

-Output Example

 ## The final outputs include:

 Confusion matrix (for segmentation accuracy)
 Areal percentage breakdown by class

-Ellipse parameter table (orientation, aspect ratio)

-Clast orientation rose diagrams
+Ellipse parameter table (orientation, aspect ratio) Clast orientation rose diagrams
 Axial ratio histograms

 ## Notes

 The dataset folders contain preprocessed image patches used for training and validation.
 Large files may be managed using external tools such as Git LFS or DVC if needed.
 Replace or expand datasets as required for additional formations or sections.
 Generate plots and CSV results